 I beach hopped each day.
 I visited the ports – Porto Cervo, Porto Brandinchi, Porto Rotundo, Puntaldia, and Golfo Aranci.
 I shopped the stores for regular junk to take home, like magnets and t-shirts.
 I shopped the stores for clothes I will never wear and never buy, and honestly, I don’t know who would or how those places even stay in business.
 Somewhere is an unfortunately dressed woman who is going to credit Sardinia with her brightly patterned look of coral and tropical fish and locals the land over will cringe.
 She’s likely sitting next to a man in pants that are too tight, too short, too linen and too pink to be useful anywhere else.

-I more than enjoyed the local scenery – the limestone mountains, the cliffs, the sweeping seascapes.
+I more than enjoyed the local scenery – limestone mountains, cliffs, sweeping seascapes.
 And I enjoyed the locals and the poor to nonexistent English.
 There’s something gently charming about being in a place where they can take you or leave you.
 I like this.
 Gesturing, pointing, trying to recall words that sound like other words in Italian that I have heard or read in the past, simply trying to fill my Fiat up with gas.
 It’s an adventure, each day a small challenge to be won.

 My favorite is presenting my credit card and watching the merchant read my name.
 I often watch the expression on their face go from abject indifference to welcoming acceptance.
 On more than once occasion I heard something like, “Your surname….it’s Italian, yes?”
 Then it was like the front door of their home swung open, and I was ushered in, had a glass of wine thrust in my hand and sat at the dinner table.
 I was in.
 I just wish I was in enough to find out how they make a living and how much do cars cost and what the winter is like…